Nitesh-mint/FrontEnd-Development-FreeCodeCamp-/readme.md

 const result = () => {
 	return 50;
 }
-// it doestnot give output instantly
+// it does not give output instantly
 ```

 **Example of the immediately invoked function**